diverta/aho-corasick-async/README.md

 Comparing the times, currently standard non-async aho-corasick performs anywhere between 2 to 10 times faster, depending on the number of replacements, matching patterns, etc. Good news is, the ratio of both performances does not change with input size, and is constant.

-Aside from futures overhead, the code may surely be optimized to perform better - if you have ideas, please open an issue or even a PR to discuss them.
-As of now, the features are equally minimal and will be added when/if need arises.
+Aside from futures overhead, the slowness is due to the automaton navigation code which is all but optimal, due to the usage of RefCells and no implementation of advanced techniques such as memory efficient layouts ensuring fast node traversal (yet).
+As of the 0.1.0, the features are equally minimal and will be added when/if need arises.